deezone/rest-api-go/README.md

 }
 ```

-A combination of environment variable and configuration file settings will be used by the application to determine
+A combination of the environment variable and configuration file settings will be used by the application to determine
 run time settings.